East Stirlingshire F.C.: Coaching staff

-On loan

 Notable players

 Gordon Russell holds the record for the most number of Scottish Football League appearances for East Stirlingshire with 415 between 1983 and 2002.
 He also went on to become the manager of the club for a short period in 2002.

 East Stirlingshire players have been capped for their country at full international level 9 times by four players.
 The first person to do so was Humphrey Jones, who captained the Wales national team four times out of the five caps he earned whilst at East Stirlingshire.
 His first came in a British Home Championship match against England in 1889.
 The three other players to make an appearance for their country are Archibald Ritchie, David Alexander and James McKee, all for the Scotland national team at the British Championship.
 Each of them made their début against Wales, although in different seasons.
 Archibald Ritchie's one and only Scotland cap came in March 1891 against Wales, who were captained by former East Stirlingshire player Humphrey Jones.
 David Alexander made two appearances, one against Ireland and scoring against Wales at the 1894 British Home Championship which Scotland won.
 James McKee scored twice during his only appearance for Scotland, in a 5–2 victory over Wales in 1898.
 He is the last East Stirlingshire player to be capped by his country.
 Murray Brown was a steadfast defender during the late 90s having performed to a high standard at West Bromwich Albion during his teenage years.